neilmillard/whatrunningwhere/manual.md

 To enter a new deployment, follow these steps:

-1. Open your web browser and visit the PHP Deployment Application.
+1. Open your web browser and visit the PHP Deployment Application. <a href="http://localhost:8000/deployments/new">New Deployment</a>

 2. Click on the "Enter a New Deployment" link or navigate to the deployment form page.